DMX: Relationships and children

 DMX was the father of 15 children from 9 different women.
 He married his childhood friend Tashera Simmons in 1999.
-They had four children together: Xavier (born 1992), Tacoma (born 1999), Sean (born 2002), and Praise Mary Ella (born 2005).
+They had four children together.
 In July 2010, after his first of three incarcerations that year, Tashera announced their separation.
-They divorced in 2014 and remained friends, although in 2016, Tashera accused DMX of missing his $10,000/month child support payment.
+They divorced in 2014 and remained friends, although in 2016, Tashera accused DMX of missing his $10,000 per month child support payment.

-DMX had a daughter, Sasha (born 2002), with Patricia Trejo.
+DMX had a daughter with Patricia Trejo.
 In 2012, Trejo sued DMX for $1 million in unpaid child support.
 The case was settled in 2013.

 DMX and Monique Wayne, a Maryland resident, fought over her claim that he was the father of her son born in 2004.
 She sued him for defamation and for child support.
 After genetic testing proved that DMX was the father, in January 2008, DMX was ordered to pay Wayne $1.5 million, but a judge vacated the judgment in May 2008.

 DMX also fathered a son and a daughter with Yadira Borrego.
-The son was 11 years old at the time of DMX's death, while the daughter's age was not known by the general public.
 He fathered another child with his fiancée Desiree Lindstrom on August 16, 2016.

-DMX's final two children, twin boys, were born on December 5, 2019.
+DMX's final two children, twin boys, were born in 2019.
 Their mother is Pebbles Junell.

 DMX did not have a will.
 As a result, legal battles ensued in probate courts following his death.